bhatikuldeep/hello-world-elk-logging/README.md

 ## Some Tips
 - IMHO, attached message logging policy - [setMessageLogging.xml](apiproxy/policies/setMessageLogging.xml) captures almost all necessary variables, please add/remove wherver necessary.
 Just make sure that JSON that you out is with whitespace removed to properly parse JSON at logstash side.
 I use http://jsonviewer.stack.hu/ to format JSON, validate JSON and remove white space.
+- Use index with name `apigee-*` when creating index using Kibana dashboard.